things-to-do

 terraza bar la merced 3

-It's not fancy, and the karaoke setup is basically five mics and YouTube, but I love it because the people have always been a mix of the best travellers and locals, and the drinks are exceptionally cheap!
+It's not fancy, and the karaoke setup is basically five mics and YouTube, but I love it because the people have always been a mix of the best travellers and locals, and the drinks are cheap.

 Jethro having fun with a cocktail

-Chester & Punk is one of my favourite late-night pit stops.
+Chester and Punk is one of my favourite late-night pit stops.
 It's a double-concept cocktail bar that feels like two worlds under one roof.

 Hosted Night Walks Along the Alcazaba